-As highlighted in the energy data task force report, companies are to be recognised for innovative mechanisms for using data to provide greater infrastructure visibility and support productive collaboration.
+As highlighted in the Energy Data Task Force report, companies are to be recognised for innovative mechanisms for using data to provide greater infrastructure visibility and support productive collaboration.
 This means that the level and depth of data made freely available by all licence network operators will have to significantly increase.
 We are committed to making data available for third parties so that they can understand our networks and utilise advanced analytics to support our network knowledge.

 Previous innovation projects have demonstrated the value and benefit of increased data and network visibility.
 OpenLV has shown the appetite for third parties to utilise our data and generate additional information.
+Our LCT Detection project used domestic metering information to identify LCTs, mainly EV chargers and PVs connected to the network.
+Generating, accessing and interpreting data effectively, will provide us and customers significant benefits.